Samsung/CAS/README.md

 CAS is split into three separate functionalities (stored in three separate source directories):
 * build tracer ([tracer](tracer) directory)

 This is the Linux kernel module for tracing specific syscalls executed during build.
-The module file produced is **execve_trace.ko**.
+The module file produced is **bas_tracer.ko**.
 More details about tracer operation can be found in [readme](tracer/README.md) file.

 * BAS tools ([bas](bas) directory)